kierglover/boltflow.xyz/README.md

 ```

 ### Finishing Touches
-Simply rename the default css file to `main.css` and watch our system do it's magic!
+Simply run the comman css file to `grunt boltflow` and watch our system do it's magic!
 Our website structure will automagically look a little something like this depending on how many pages you have etc.

 ```
 .